0xwink/doc-winkalc/src/future.md

 ## This doc site can be polished

 Definitely.
 More fonts could be added in future.
-Those webfont stuff, you know, I haven't got time to wrap my head around that.
+I shall spend some time exploring webfont infrastructures like Google Font.

 ## Complete covering of Galois fields
 An pleasant fact to know is the uniqueness of finite fields.
 Finite fields enjoy a more legendary name, Galois fields (GF).